• Skip to main content

 Here are some suggestions based on calorie & carb comparisons.

 • Cauliflower Rice - has a low calorie and carb count; therefore for a serving that is filling, enjoy double the amount you would make when serving regular rice.
-For example; 2 cups of riced cauliflower have 4g net carbs versus 1 cup of white rice that has 45g net carbs & 10x the calories. (see table below for 1:1 comparison)
+For example; 2 cups of riced cauliflower have 4g net carbs versus 1 cup of white rice which has 45g net carbs & 10x the calories. (see table below for 1:1 comparison)

 • Hearts of Palm "white rice" - has a low calorie and carb count; therefore for a serving that is filling, enjoy double the amount you would make when serving regular rice.
 It has similar calories and carbs as the riced cauliflower does.